-In other cases, Treasury Stock has destroyed a lot of value as companies pay too much for their own shares or issue shares to pay for acquisitions when those shares are undervalued.
-On this topic, though not entirely related to Treasury Stock, one of the most famous examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, issuing undervalued stock to pay for the overvalued acquisition.
+Though not entirely related to treasury stock, one of the most famous ill-timed examples to come out of corporate America in recent years was a 2010 deal in which the former Kraft Foods, spun out of Philip Morris, acquired Cadbury PLC.
+Kraft sold undervalued stock to pay for its overvalued $19.6 billion acquisition.

-Outside of textbooks and in the real world, one of the largest examples you'll ever see of Treasury Stock on a balance sheet is Exxon Mobil, one of the few oil majors on the planet and the primary descendant of John D. Rockefeller's Standard Oil empire.
+One of the largest examples you'll ever see of treasury stock on a balance sheet is Exxon Mobil Corp., one of the few major oil firms and the main offspring of John D. Rockefeller's Standard Oil empire.

-That is because Exxon Mobil has a policy of returning surplus cash flow to owners through a mixture of dividends and share repurchases then sitting on the stock with plans to use it, again, someday.
-In fact, every decade or two, it has a tendency to buy a major energy company, paying for the deal with stock, diluting owners by reprinting those shares, then using cash flow to buy that stock back, undoing the dilution.
+Exxon Mobil has a policy of giving back surplus cash flow to owners through a mixture of dividends and share buybacks and keeping the stock with plans to use it again.
+Every decade or two, it buys a major energy firm.
+Exxon pays for the deal with stock.
+It dilutes stockholders' ownership percentages by reselling those shares, then using cash flow to buy that stock back, undoing the dilution.

-It's a win-win for everyone involved because the owners of the acquisition target who want to stay invested don't have to pay capital gains tax from the merger, while the owners of Exxon Mobil end up with the effective economic equivalent of an all-cash deal, their ownership percentage restored after a while as the oil and natural gas titan uses the cash flow from its established and newly acquired earnings streams to rebuild the Treasury Stock position.
+It's a win-win for all parties involved.
+The owners of the acquisition target those who want to stay invested and don't have to pay capital gains tax from the merger.
+The owners of Exxon Mobil end up with the economic equivalent of an all-cash deal, and their ownership percentage gets restored.
+Exxon uses the cash flow from its older and newly gained earnings streams to rebuild its treasury stock position.

 The Future of Treasury Stock

-Finally, realize that some states limit the amount of Treasury Stock a corporation can carry as a reduction in shareholder equity at any given time since it is a way of taking resources out of the business by the owners/shareholders, which in turn, may jeopardize the legal rights of the creditors.
-At the same time, some states don't allow companies to carry Treasury Stock on the balance sheet at all.
+Some states limit the amount of treasury stock a firm can carry as a cut in shareholders' equity at any given time.
+Limits are placed because it is a way of taking assets out of the business by the people who own shares, which in turn may threaten the legal rights of creditors.
+At the same time, some states don't allow firms to carry treasury stock on the balance sheet at all.
 Instead, they must retire shares.
 California, for instance, does not support treasury stocks, though some firms in the state do have them.